The advantages of using reactive inks in digital textile printing

 Challenges of reactive ink in digital textile printing

-Although reactive inks provide many advantages for digital textile printers, there has been one thing digital printers have been struggling with when it comes to reactive inks.
+Although reactive inks provide many advantages for digital textile printers, there has been one thing digital printers have been struggling.
 That challenge is to create the ultimate deep black.
 When digital textile printing was introduced, its black looked more like anthracite grey.
-The goal has always been to develop a blacker kind of black.
+The goal has always been to develop a darker kind of black.

-As a digital ink supplier, SPGPrints has always been busy creating an ink that could produce a more intense kind of black.
+As a digital ink supplier, SPGPrints has always been busy creating an ink that could produce a more intense black.
 In doing so, SPGPrints created special digital textile Reactive Black inks for both types of reactive colors that are used in conventional printing: VS ink and MCT ink.
 The difference can be found in the chemistry of the inks.
-VS ink, or Vynl Sufon ink, is a type of ink that produces powerful colors but is more difficult to maintain stability in the washing and steaming process.
+VS ink, or Vinyl Sufone ink, is a type of ink that produces powerful colors but is more difficult to maintain stable in the washing and steaming process.
 If you don’t have enough control over your steaming process, the black VS ink can turn out brown or even pink.
-MCT ink, or MonoChlor- Triazine ink, is far more easy to use than VS, but it produces a little less Deep Black colors.
+MCT ink, or MonoChlor- Triazine ink, is easier to use than VS, but it produces a little less deep black colors.

 Our black VS ink is the most intense black reactive ink out there.
 For digital printers not wanting to use VS ink, we’ve also created a black MCT ink that is way deeper and intenser than MCT inks used to be.
 When choosing between these two types of ink, you should first ask yourself if you’re able to maintain VS inks in your current workflow and if you’re willing and able to put in the extra effort to produce a deeper kind of black.
 If not, our black MCT ink is enabling you to produce a nice, deep black color too without requiring you to have optimal control of your workflow.